markjivko/enjin-php-sdk/README.md

 If you make any changes or improvements to the SDK, which you believe are beneficial to others, consider making a pull request to merge your changes to be included in the next release.

-Ensure that tests under the `sdk` module are passing and add any necessary test classes or test cases for your code.

 Be sure to include your name in the list of contributors.